 Southwest Airlines offers what it calls affordable infant fares for children under 2 years when they sit in an approved car seat.

 The fares are not available on the carrier's website; parents must call 800-435-9792 to book infant fares.

 American Airlines offers domestic and international infant fares.
 International infant fares are discounted 90 percent.
 Parents must call 800-433-7300 to book the fares; it cannot be done on the website.

 Hawaiian Airlines charges full adult fares for infants flying on domestic flights and offers a special child fare for international flights; call 800-367-5320 for these tickets.

 For those taking an infant on an international flight as a lap child, airlines have different requirements.
-United charges infants traveling without a seat on international destinations are charged 10% of the adult fare.
-Lap infants on international JetBlue flights are required to pay applicable fees and taxes, and must be issued a ticket displaying the collection of the those fees and taxes.
+Infants traveling without a seat on international destinations are charged 10 percent of the adult fare.
+Lap infants on international JetBlue flights are required to pay applicable fees and taxes and must be issued a ticket displaying the collection of those fees and taxes.